Have you ever wondered if your bike is the right size for you?

 - A large book, preferably around A4 size and 1” thick

 - Measuring tape

-- Stand flat-footed with your back against a wall, and your feet around 6” apart.
+- Stand correctly.
+Stand with your back against a wall and position your feet about 6″ apart.
 Make sure your heels are touching the wall to maintain a straight posture.

-- Make sure the book is parallel to the ground.
-You can ask someone to help you with this.
+- Align the book.
+Check that the book is parallel to the ground, ensuring an even measurement.
+You can ask someone to assist you with this step.

 - Hold the book in place.
 While keeping the book in position, carefully step forward and away from the book, leaving it against the wall.

-- Use the pen and make a mark on the wall where the top edge of the book meets the wall.
+- Mark the spot.
+Use a pen to make a mark on the wall where the top edge of the book meets the wall.
 This mark represents the top of your inseam.

 - Measure your inseam.
-Take a measuring tape and measure the distance from the ground to the mark you’ve just made.
-This is your inseam measurement.
+Take a measuring tape and measure the distance from the floor to the mark you made on the wall.
+This measurement is your inseam.